dpfavand/PhonePlanChoices-US/README.md

 Repository for new, open-source PhonePlanChoices.com

 ## Contributing
 This repository is a work in progress.
-Contributions should be made to the "master" branch.
+Pull requests should be made on the "gh-pages" branch.